 2 Singapore subsidiaries of AMH have obtained ISO 9001 certification in year 2015, and a Singapore subsidiary of AMH has obtained ISO 45001 certification in year 2020.
-Both certifications were re-certified in year 2023, which is a demonstration of our excellence in delivering Workplace Safety and Health.
-We are committed to improve on our occupational health and safety initiatives and conduct regular reviews of our programmes, processes, risk assessments and controls.
+Both certifications were re-certified in year 2023 and surveillance audit in year 2024, which is a demonstration of our excellence in delivering Workplace Safety and Health.
+We are committed to improving our occupational health and safety initiatives and conduct regular reviews of our programmes, processes, risk assessments and controls.